mne-tools/mne-python/doc/glossary.rst

         A :class:`Label` refers to a region in the cortex, also often called a region of interest (ROI) in the literature.

+    layout
+        A :class:`Layout <mne.channels.Layout>` gives sensor positions in 2
+        dimensions (defined by ``x``, ``y``, ``width``, and ``height`` values for each sensor).
+It is primarily used for illustrative purposes (i.e., making diagrams of approximate sensor positions in top-down diagrams of the head, so-called topographies or topomaps).

     montage
         EEG channel names and the relative positions of the sensor w.r.t. the scalp.
+        While layout are 2D locations, montages give 3D locations.
+A montage can also contain locations for HPI points, fiducial points, or extra head shape points.
-        See :class:`~channels.Montage` for the API of the corresponding object class.
+        See :class:`~channels.DigMontage` for the API of the corresponding object class.

     morphing